 Understanding your sleep is key for maintaining a longterm healthy sleep routine.
 Here are some tips on how to do it.

 You don’t need to read how important sleep is.
-You already know it.
-It’s one of those pivotal things that makes everything better or worse.
+It’s one of those pivotal things which makes everything better or worse.
 Lack of sleep can lead to weight gain, irritability, poor work performance, and result in more problematic issues, like increasing the odds of heart attacks and diabetes.
 Here are 3 tricks to help understand your sleep and improve the quality and your rest.

 Build a sleep schedule and adapt as you go